Foreign, Commonwealth and Development Office

 Two thirds of my constituents in Stourbridge voted to leave the EU—“Roll on 31 December” is the message I hear loud and clear.
-Does the Minister agree that we must strongly back the Government’s negotiating position to deliver a trade deal that takes back control of our money, laws and borders, but that we should not be afraid to fall back on an Australian-style arrangement if necessary?
+Does the Minister agree that we must strongly back the Government’s negotiating position to deliver a trade deal that takes back control of our money, laws and borders, but that we should not be afraid to fall back on an Australia-style arrangement if necessary?

 My hon.
 Friend asks an important question.
 We continue to work hard towards reaching an agreement with the EU.
 We want a deal with free trade provisions similar to those that the EU agreed with Canada, and if that is not possible, we will have a trading relationship similar to how Australia trades with the EU.
 Either way, we will be leaving the single market and the customs union.

 The United Kingdom has a proud history of defending human rights.
-Does the Minister agree that a key benefit of leaving the European Union for our foreign policy is the ability to put in place our own independent sanctions regime, allowing us to go further on human rights than the EU?
+Does the Minister agree that a key benefit for our foreign policy of leaving the European Union is the ability to put in place our own independent sanctions regime, allowing us to go further on human rights than the EU?

 Yes, the UK will indeed pursue an independent sanctions policy driven by our foreign policy objectives.
 We established a global human rights sanctions regime on 6 July, which gives us new powers to fight those involved in serious human rights abuses.
-The sanctions we recently imposed on individuals in Belarus are a good example.
+The sanctions we imposed recently on individuals in Belarus are a good example.
 Sanctions are best delivered, though, through collective action, and we will continue to work with EU and other international partners.

 Yes.
 At the end of this year, the process of transition will be complete, and we will recover our economic and political independence.
 That is why we did not extend the transition period.
 We need to be able to design our own rules in our best interests, without the constraints of following the EU.